amireh/happypack/README.md

 as HappyPack will switch into a synchronous mode afterwards (i.e. in `watch` mode.)
 Also, if we're using the cache and the compiled versions are indeed cached, the threads will be idle.

+### `installExitHandler: Boolean`

+Whether we should intercept the process's `SIGINT` and clean up when it is received.
+This is needed because webpack's CLI does not expose any hook for cleaning up when it is going down, so it's a good idea to hook into it.

+You can turn this off if you don't want this functionality or it gives you trouble.

+Defaults to: `true`

 ## How it works